postpop/Evidence/README.md

 pGa = GA(p);
 ```

-the could should yield the following Figure:
+This should yield the following Figure:

 ![demo figure](demo.png)